tra38/nanogenmo-2018/novel.md

 The Sierra Club continued to gain recruits, trying to lure away some of our FCCC-Pers into their outputs in the Outdoors.
 To let Kuno gain more followers to their infidel cause would be intolerable, to lose followers of our own would be a disgrace.
 Enicharmon-U asked me to do something about it, but I have already vowed to do so.
 I planned on giving a great lecture to all loyal FCCC-Pers, to finally refute the Sierra Club fallacy once and for all.

 The first thing I did was show the foolishness of visiting the surface of the earth.
-Airplanes might be necessary, but what was the good of going out for mere curiosity and crawling along for a mile or two in a terrestrial motor?
+Air-ships might be necessary, but what was the good of going out for mere curiosity and crawling along for a mile or two in a terrestrial motor?
 The habit was vulgar and perhaps faintly improper: it was unproductive of ideas, and had no connection with the habits that really mattered.

 True, there were many ideas that were extracted from the Outdoors, of course, but these ideas could be recovered fairly easily without having to brave cruel, uncaring nature.
 Those who still wanted to know what the earth was like had after all only to listen to some podcast, or to watch some movie.
 Even a lecture on the sea was just as stimulating when compiled out of other lectures that was delivered on the same subjects.